GUNS GANGS &K9's

 To date the program has proven to be very

-successful throughout the region of Peel, the Greater Toronto Area and our nation on a whole.
+successful throughout the Region of Peel, the Greater Toronto Area and our nation on a whole.
 If you wish to inquire about this program for your organization, please contact

 us.